-As a whole, the public sector has the largest vehicle fleet in the United States.
-With 3 million owned cars and trucks, it’s even larger than the country’s commercial fleet, making today’s challenges for commercial auto insurance particularly hard on public entities.
+The public sector has the largest owned vehicle fleet in the United States.
+With nearly 3 million owned cars and trucks, it’s even larger than the country’s commercial fleet, making today’s challenges for commercial auto insurance particularly hard on public entities.
 But from municipalities to public universities, public entity risk managers can better manage their fleets and minimize the negative impact of commercial auto loss trends, even under tight budgets.

 What’s driving challenges to commercial auto coverage?